-In this guide we outline the key changes under the new law, our analysis, possible action items and timing.
+In this guide we outline the key changes under the new law and our analysis.
 Given the complexity of the new law, our commentary is necessarily of a general nature and we strongly advise you to contact us should you require professional advice on any particular issue.